Home » All Posts » Job Costing – 5 Reasons Construction Businesses Need to Use It

 An analytics report is also of value when it’s time to make other big-dollar decisions.

-For instance, you’ll want your job costing data at hand whenever it’s time to:
+For instance, you’ll want your job reporting data at hand whenever it’s time to:

 • Expand (or contract) the size of your business.